 DEAL DESCRIPTION

-EBS requests approval to enter into a 5-year transaction to provide IP backbone services to Microsoft in support of its Digital Subscriber Line (“DSL”) business within 25 metropolitan statistical areas (“MSA”) in the U.S. EBS will commit to a specific monthly price per subscriber and premium service level while Microsoft will commit to a guaranteed minimum number of subscribers.
+EBS requests approval to enter into a 5-year transaction to provide IP backbone services to Microsoft Corporation (“Microsoft”) in support of its Digital Subscriber Line (“DSL”) business within 25 metropolitan statistical areas (“MSA”) in the U.S. EBS will commit to a specific monthly price per subscriber and premium service level while Microsoft will commit to a guaranteed minimum number of subscribers.
 Over time, the amount of capital committed by EBS is dependent on the number of subscribers provided by Microsoft.
 Initially, $11.7 million will be committed to support a maximum of 320,000 subscribers.

 Microsoft will partner with incumbent local exchange carriers (“ILEC”) to brand Microsoft’s DSL service and aggregate the Internet traffic of individual subscribers.
 Appendix 3 shows the physical role EBS will play between the ILECs and internet transit providers.
 Specifically, EBS will be responsible for: